cxw42/TabFern/doc/plugin.md

         ],
         "modeline": " vi: set ts=4 sts=4 sw=4 et ai: "}

-In version 1 of the plugin registry, the `name` and `indexUrl` of each plugin are required.
+In version 1 of the plugin list, the `name` and `indexUrl` of each plugin are required.
 All other fields are optional and ignored.

+The `indexUrl` must be a full URL with the `chrome-extension` scheme, not a path within the guest.
+E.g., `/tfplugin/index.html` and `https://example.com` are invalid `indexUrl`s.

+The version number
+of the plugin list changes on the same criteria as the version number of the save data.
+As with the save data, TabFern will always support reading plugin lists of any version.

+### Plugin identification

+Each plugin is identified by:

+ - Encoding its `indexUrl` in UTF-8;
+ - Determining the SHA-512 hash of the UTF-8-encoded `indexUrl`; and
+ - Expressing the hash in [base64](https://github.com/beatgammit/base64-js).

+The base64 value is the plugin ID.
+Since the `indexUrl` includes the extension ID as part of the `chrome-extension` URL, plugin IDs are unique per-guest and per-plugin.

 ### Plugin index page